Select a language:

 Services will continue to be provided online and by phone as follows:

-• To apply for CalFresh benefits, review case information and submit verifications, please visit www.getcalfresh.org.
+• To apply for CalFresh benefits, review case information and submit verifications, please visit www.getcalfresh.org(link is external).

 • To apply for General Relief benefits or for continuing case information, please call (800) 281-9799 or you can fax an application to (714) 825-3155